Interview Questions You Should Be Asking For Successful Hiring

 • Potential Outcome: You can gauge the candidate’s communication skills and self-perception.

 • How to Ask: This is usually the first question in an interview.
-It should be asked in an open-ended manner.
+It should be open-ended.

 Why are you interested in this position?